chmullens/Unusual_pricing/README.md

 This project will focus on estimating appropriate pricing for virtual items in the Team Fortress 2 video game, which has one of the oldest existing game item trading economies.
 This is a 10-hour timeboxed project.
+Any additional work is kept outside main branch.

 ### Background: